hathora/uba/README.md

 1. [Create a separate application](https://hathora.dev/docs/guides/deploy-hathora#create-an-application); the name doesn't matter
 1. Using the tarball generated in the prior section (e.g. `hathora-uba.tar.gz`), start following the steps to [deploy a server build](https://hathora.dev/docs/guides/deploy-hathora#deploy-a-server-build).
 1. When you get to the CPU/Memory profile, use at least 8 vCPU / 16 GB RAM, but 16 vCPU is the recommended minimum Process Size.
 If you need 1:4 CPU/RAM ratio or more vCPU than is available in the dashboard, please reach out to the Hathora team for support.
+    - By default, you will be limited to 4 vCPU; please reach out ot the Hathora team to have this limit increased
     - The Hathora team may need to increase your app's maximum memory per process limit (32GB by default)
     - After that, you can run a POST request for the [`CreateDeployment`](https://hathora.dev/api#tag/DeploymentsV3/operation/CreateDeployment) API call to manually set the proper ratio.
 Normally we would create a deployment with the default ratio, then use the `GetDeployments` call to get the build ID to then run `CreateDeployment` with just the `requestedMemoryMB` field increased.
 1. Keep the Number of Rooms Per Process set to `1`.